canonical/ubuntu-packaging-guide/debian-dir-overview.rst

 Maintainer Field spec <https://wiki.ubuntu.com/DebianMaintainerField>`_ on the Ubuntu wiki.

-Each additional paragraph describes a binary package built.
+Each additional paragraph describes a binary package to be built.

 For further information, see the `control file section (Chapter 5)
 <http://www.debian.org/doc/debian-policy/ch-controlfields.html>`_ of the Debian